 Two important functions Secured Credit Cards To Re-Establish Credit To Qualify For Mortgage play are the following:

 - Establishes credit tradelines

 Importance Of Credit Tradelines

 Credit Tradelines are active creditors who report to credit bureaus.

-For a lender to consider a credit tradelines, the following requirements needs to be met:
+For a lender to consider credit tradelines, the following requirements need to be met: